 The trade association for 21st-century natural health products companies

 The United Natural Products Alliance (UNPA) is an international association representing more than 100 leading natural products, dietary supplement, functional food, and scientific and technology and related service companies that share a commitment to providing consumers with natural health products of superior quality, benefit and reliability.
-Founded in Utah in 1992, UNPA was instrumental in the passage of the 1994 Dietary Supplement Health and Education Act (DSHEA) and continues to take a leadership position in state and federal legislative and regulatory issues and industry best practices.
+Founded in Utah—recognized as the epicenter of dietary supplement manufacturing in the United States—in 1992, UNPA was instrumental in the passage of the 1994 Dietary Supplement Health and Education Act (DSHEA) and continues to take a leadership position in state and federal legislative and regulatory issues and industry best practices.

 UNPA's History: Protecting consumers' access to dietary supplements

 Our history is unique.
 In 1991, eight leading Utah-based dietary supplement companies agreed to form an alliance to challenge the Food and Drug Administration's (FDA) aggressive and inappropriate enforcement actions against supplement companies, which threatened consumer access to these products.
 At that time, the association was named the Utah Natural Products Alliance.

 UNPA embarked on a strategy to rewrite the rules governing dietary supplements.
 This plan was developed in close cooperation with the office of Sen. Orrin Hatch of Utah and was realized by the introduction of the Health Freedom Act of 1992, sponsored by Sen. Hatch and Rep. Bill Richardson of New Mexico.
 This bill ultimately became the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 DSHEA was a shining example of consumers, trade associations and industry companies coming together to protect consumers' rights of access to supplements.